-From revealing all on a magazine cover to coming out live on breakfast TV, here we look back at some of the most historic, inspiring and unique coming out stories from the A-list.
+From revealing all on a magazine cover to coming out live on breakfast TV, to mark National Coming Out Day we look back at some of the most historic, inspiring and unique coming out stories from the A-list.

 Following some intense media speculation about his sexuality, Olympic diver Tom Daley decided to come out on his own terms, sharing a powerful video to YouTube, aged 19, revealing that he had fallen in love with the man, he would go on to marry, Dustin Lance Black.

 “This has been a hard decision to make, but I wanted you to hear this from me,” the emotional video message was captioned.

 In the clip, the Olympic gold medallist, now 28, said he wanted to “to put an end to all the rumours and speculation, and just say it, tell you guys”.